zerynth/docs/docs/reference/core/stdlib/docs/struct.md

 appropriate choice of `'<'` or `'>'`.

 !!!
 Note
 	1. Padding is only automatically added between successive structure members.
-No padding is added at the beginning or the end of the encoded struct.
+No padding is added at the beginning or the end of the encoded struct
 	2. No padding is added when using non-native size and alignment, e.g. with ‘<’, ‘>’, ‘=’, and ‘!’.
 	3. To align the end of a structure to the alignment requirement of a particular type, end the format with the code for that type with a repeat count of zero.
 See Examples.